Pig joint supplements

 The impact of dropped pasterns on pigs is multifaceted, affecting not only their physical health but also their productivity and overall welfare.
 The following are some of the key effects:

-Reduced Mobility: Pigs with dropped pasterns often experience significant discomfort and pain, leading to a reluctance to move.
+1. Reduced Mobility: Pigs with dropped pasterns often experience significant discomfort and pain, leading to reluctance to move.
 This reduced mobility can hinder their ability to access food and water, resulting in decreased weight gain and poor overall condition.
+Strengthening pig mobility care becomes an important management priority.

-Increased Risk of Secondary Infections: The abnormal gait associated with dropped pasterns can cause abrasions and sores on the pig's legs, which may become infected.
-Secondary infections can further complicate the pig's health, leading to systemic issues and even death if left untreated.
+2. Increased Risk of Secondary Infections: The abnormal gait associated with dropped pasterns can cause abrasions and sores on the pig's legs, which may become infected.
+Secondary infections can further complicate the pig's health, reinforcing the value of preventative pig pastern support practices.

-Lower Reproductive Performance: Sows with dropped pasterns may have difficulty standing or moving during mating, leading to lower reproductive success.
-Additionally, the stress and pain associated with the condition can reduce fertility and overall reproductive performance.
+3. Lower Reproductive Performance: Sows with dropped pasterns may have difficulty standing or moving during mating, leading to lower reproductive success.
+Additionally, discomfort associated with the condition can influence breeding efficiency, making long-term pig mobility care even more relevant.

 Management and Prevention of Dropped Pasterns in Pigs